Wealth Management Consultant, Andrew Goulter, takes a closer look at how ISAs can help you save for your future.

 ISAs are wrappers in which cash and some forms of investment can be held and where returns are accrued free of tax.
 Any withdrawals from ISAs, whether capital or natural income, are also tax free.
 As such, it is often desirable to maximise funds held via these vehicles.

 The maximum ISA subscription is £20,000 per annum and cannot be carried forward.
-This means monies need to have been placed into an ISA before 5 April 2025 or the allowance for the current tax year is gone.
+This means monies need to have been placed into an ISA before 5 April 2026 or the allowance for the current tax year is gone.

 In this time of higher interest rates, ISAs can be an attractive means of holding cash, as any interest earned will always be tax free.
 This can be especially true if the cash is held in a fixed term account, as the interest rate available is often higher.
 Alternatively, stocks and shares ISAs allow for investments to be held in a tax-efficient manner, whether these be self-managed or managed on your behalf by an adviser.

-Cash ISAs can be transferred to stocks and shares ISAs and vice versa.
+Cash ISAs can currently be transferred to stocks and shares ISAs and vice versa.
 It is also possible to transfer ISA funds between providers and this may be attractive if there is a particular investment you wish to hold in this way.
 However, it is important to transfer funds from one ISA to another without withdrawing them as, if funds are withdrawn, they cannot necessarily be replaced without using up your ISA allowance.

 Some ISAs (‘Flexible ISAs’) do allow for funds to be withdrawn and replaced in the same tax year without the return of funds being considered ‘new monies’, which would use up some or all of the annual subscription allowance.